rughh/on_ruby/readme.md

 ## Support OnRuby

-The operation, development and maintenance of OnRuby can be supported via Patreon ot [patreon.com/on_ruby](https://www.patreon.com/on_ruby).
+The operation, development and maintenance of OnRuby can be supported via Patreon at [patreon.com/on_ruby](https://www.patreon.com/on_ruby).

 ### Supporters